Last updated: 1 May 2023

 Pre-drilling is always a good idea!

-Pre-drilling is always a good idea before you drive a fastener cause re-drilling removes some wood and gives the screw some room to enter the material.
+Pre-drilling is always a good idea before driving a fastener because it removes some wood and gives the screw some room to enter the material.
 This prevents splitting and makes driving the fastener easier.
-Also, I’m only using an electric hand drill in my work, not a drill press.
-But a good number of these tips can apply to a drill press and they’ll even help if you have to drive a screw by hand so keep that in mind.
+I typically use an electric hand drill in my work, not a drill press, but many of these tips can also apply to a drill press and can even be helpful if you have to drive a screw by hand, so keep that in mind.

 Start with a punch

 Drill bits tend to wander when they’re getting started.
 This is because of their spinning motion in the shape of the drill tip.
 So in any situation where I need a very precise hole placement, I start by punching the hole location.
 You can do this with an awl a nail set or even just a sharp trim nail.
 I’ll typically mark the exact location with a pencil then place the tip of my punch right there and give it a little tap.
 This creates a perfect place for the drill bit to bite in and get started without wondering.

 Don’t use too much force